erikreedstrom/MVReact/README.md

 This architecture provides a separation of concerns, ensuring non-view functionality remains abstracted and focused on a single responsibility.
 This allows for highly testable and easily modifiable code.

-In short the purpose is to put the VM back in MVVM.

 ## Concepts

 The following illustrates the basic flow of within the architecture: